Network-Sec/Network-Sec/README.md

 Much ❤️🧡💕 `Love` 💕🧡❤️ to everyone!

-It's the only thing that can save us all (but probably won't, as we all seem to try and increase the entropy).
+It's the only thing that can save us (but probably won't, as we all seem to try and increase the entropy.
+Nope we're not better than you).

 We openly speak out against **Hate** & **Discrimination** - we believe, we're all the same, yet we don't have all the same `privileges`.
 No escalation jokes at that point.